wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://wordpress.org/support/plugin/wp-e-commerce-predictive-search) on the Pro Versions Home page.

 == Changelog ==

+= 2.0.4 - 2013/06/12 =
+* Feature: Search box dropdown now can show the full wide when search function is activated by a third party script.
+An example of this is when the search box is not loaded on page load but is activated by click on a button or element.
+* Tweak: Changed the search box drop down z index to 999999 so that it always overlays any other element on the page.

 = 2.0.3 - 2013/06/08 =
 * Feature: Added House keeping function to settings.
 Clean up on Deletion.
 Option - Choose if you ever delete this plugin it will completely remove all tables and data it created, leaving no trace it was ever here.